shadowed1/ChromeOS_PowerControl/README.md

 Fixed FanControl from not fully disabling autofanctrl on boot for the first minute or so.`<br><br>
 - 0.24: `Changed variable for input to choice then checked if it's populated, else use existing value for INSTALL_DIR.
 Added checking versions for latest available and offering reinstall option if it's not up-to-date.
-Thanks to DennisLfromGA for implementing these changes.`
+Thanks to DennisLfromGA for implementing these changes.` <br><br>
+- 0.25: `Simplified file structure thanks to DennyL's crouton upstart script from 2014.
+Improved version checking thanks to DennyL.
+Reworked FanControl zero RPM ramp to be more gradual.
+Improve step-up and step-down algorithm.
+Renamed fancontrol update command.
+Added PowerControl polling command.
+Made UI more organized.`

 <br>